mpeterv/luacheck/docsrc/warnings.rst

 311  Value assigned to a local variable is unused.
 312  Value of an argument is unused.
 313  Value of a loop variable is unused.
+314  Value of a field in a table literal is unused.
 321  Accessing uninitialized local variable.
 411  Redefining a local variable.
 412  Redefining an argument.